laurentb/symfttpd/README.markdown

 Since now plugins’ web dirs are handled by symbolic links, using an alias in the server config for /sf doesn’t make sense.
-There is a tool to create the symlink:

-    cd /path/to/example.com
-    /path/to/symfttpd/symlinksf.php

-It should work with symfony from 1.0 to 1.4.
+You can use `mksymlinks.php` to create this symlink and many others for you (including the symlink for `genconf.php`!).